mammuth/TUM.sexy/redirect/README.md

 ##### And then? :scream:
 - After we merged it, the changes get automagically deployed via a webhook
 - The list on the frontpage (tum.sexy) updates automagically aswell :sunglasses:

+Hint: the display:[true|false] field is used to determine wether this redirect should be displayed on the frontpage or not.